PabloJ22/click-countdown/README.md

     <script src="https://www.gstatic.com/firebasejs/5.3.0/firebase-app.js"></script>
     /////////////////////////////////
+    ^^^ how i got that link i dont recall but i did and its there and it works hahaha

     im saying that i needed 2 firebase script tags to make it work without errors. my <head> section looks like this::::((((2 firebase tags)))))